agersant/crystal/docs/api/table/table_map.md

 # table.map

-Creates a new table by running all the values of a reference table through a transformation function.
+Creates a new table by applying a transformation to all values in a table.

 ## Usage